mathgeniuszach/TableToBingosync/README.md

 # Table To Bingosync
+This project is old, decrepit, and uses Java.
+Ew.
+[Use this userscript instead](https://gist.github.com/xMGZx/81e866170ac4ba4f1d551c440cdb87ea) which will allow you to paste directly into the custom box.

 TableToBingosync is a tool for turning ordinary tables into [Bingosync](https://bingosync.com/) boards quickly and easily.
 The code and the program are overdocumented for their size, but hopefully it helps you get an understanding of the program for use or modification.

 ## GUI: